coneda/kor/README.md

 * **Terms of Use:** Terms of use can be edited here.
 * **Imprint:** The imprint can be edited here.
 * **Coneda.net:** Embedded link to Coneda UG’s homepage.

+# Documentation

+These instructions are intended for system operators who wish to deploy the software for their users.

+## Import and export

+Please refer to the command line tool.

+## Command line tool

+The kor command provides access to functionality which is not easily provided from a web page.
+For example, the excel export potentially generates many large files which are impractical to download.
+You may call the command like this

+    bundle exec bin/kor --help

+from within the ConedaKOR installation directory to obtain a detailed description of all the tasks and options.